dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    2. _airdrop tokens_ that can be given to any other predefined principals that should have tokens at genesis, for example to initial investors or existing users of the dapp,
-   3. _treasury tokens_ that are owned by the SNS governance canister and can be spent by the SNS community according to their needs, and
+   3. _treasury tokens_ that are owned by the SNS governance canister which can be spent by the SNS community according to their needs, and
    4. _sale tokens_ which are owned by the SNS and sold in exchange for other tokens.
       Initially, parts of the SNS sale tokens are sold in exchange for ICP tokens